NLESC-JCER/cpp2wasm/README.md

 2. a page to show the progress of the calculation
 3. and a page which shows the result of the calculation.
 Each calculation will have it's own submit and result page.

 Each page is available on a different url.
-In flask the way urls are mapped to Python function is done by adding a route decorator (`@app.route`) to the function.
+In Flask the way urls are mapped to Python function is done by adding a [route decorator](https://flask.palletsprojects.com/en/1.1.x/quickstart/#routing) (`@app.route`) to the function.

 The first page with the form and submit button is defined as a function returning a HTML form.